全球系列大賽

 129 W 29th Street, 7th Floor, New York, NY 10001 USA

-• Adagio and Fuga from Sonata No. 1 in G minor, BWV 1001
+• Adagio and Fuga from the Sonata No. 1 in G minor, BWV 1001

-• Grave and Fuga from Sonata No. 2 in A minor, BWV 1003
+• Grave and Fuga from the Sonata No. 2 in A minor, BWV 1003

-• Adagio and Fuga from Sonata No. 3 in C major, BWV 1005
+• Adagio and Fuga from the Sonata No. 3 in C major, BWV 1005

-• Applicants are required to play section A, B and C, and perform these three sections in order and upload them separately.
+• Applicants are required to perform sections A, B, and C, and to submit them separately, in order.

 • Tutti cuts are acceptable in all works.

-• All recordings must be recorded with no editing, including both video and audio post-production.
+• All recordings must be unedited, with no video or audio post-production.

-• If the applicant chooses to record multiple pieces in one recording session, the applicant may cut the recording into separate videos files to upload.
-However, J.S.
-Bach’s Sonatas 1, 2 or 3 must be performed continuously in one take and uploaded as one file.
+• If an applicant records multiple pieces in one session, the recording may be cut into separate video files for submission.
+However, the J.S.
+Bach’s sonata must be performed continuously in one take and submitted as one file.

-• The recordings must have been produced within the 12 months prior to submission.
+• The recordings must have been made within the 12 months prior to submission.

-• Applicant’s hands and face must be in the frame at all times, and the same camera angle should be used throughout.
+• The applicant’s hands and face must always be visible in the frame, and the same camera angle must be used throughout.

-• Live performances with orchestra/ensemble are acceptable as long as the soloist is clearly audible and visible at all times.
+• Live performances with orchestra/ensemble are acceptable provided the soloist is always clearly audible and visible.

-• The Organizing Committee will email the Commissioned Composition to all qualified contestants six weeks prior to the semi-final around.
+• The Organizing Committee will email the Commissioned Composition to all qualified contestants six weeks prior to the semi-final round.

 MISCELLANEOUS